sec/Haqua.Scriban/README.md

 # Haqua.Scriban

-Integrate [Scriban](https://github.com/scriban/scriban) Template Engine to ASP.NET Core Minimal API.
+Integrate [Scriban](https://github.com/scriban/scriban) Template Engine with ASP.NET Core Minimal API.

 [Scriban](https://github.com/scriban/scriban) is a fast, powerful, safe and lightweight scripting language and engine for .NET, which was primarily developed for text templating with a compatibility mode for parsing liquid templates.